grafoojs/grafoo/readme.md

 ### Installation

-The basic packages you'll have to install in order to use Grafoo are core, tag and babel-plugin.
+The basic packages you'll have to install in order to use Grafoo are core and babel-plugin.

 ```
-$ npm i @grafoo/core @grafoo/core/tag && npm i -D @grafoo/babel-plugin
+$ npm i @grafoo/core && npm i -D @grafoo/babel-plugin
 ```

 ### Configure babel